pokt-network/pocket/state_machine/docs/README.md

 # State Machine Module <!-- omit in toc -->

+> ⚠️ Work in progress ⚠️ - At the time of writing this document, the architecture is still being defined.
+>
+> This is pretty much a POC at the moment.

 This document outlines the purpose of this module, its components and how they all interact with the other modules.

 ## Contents <!-- omit in toc -->